 Abstract

 Although urban rivers are considered to have a mitigating effect on extreme heat stress, the influences of topographical characteristics remain poorly understood, particularly in extremely hot weather conditions.
 Taking the mountainous city of Chongqing as an example, this research focused on the river cooling effects on the surrounding urban environment during normal and extreme summer days.
-Employing the Boosted Regression Tree (BRT) model, the impacts of environmental variables on river cooling effects were analyzed under different weather conditions.
+Employing the Boosted Regression Tree (BRT) model, the impacts of environmental variables on river cooling effects were explored.
 The results revealed that the average values and spatial variations of River Cooling Intensity (RCI) and Cumulative River Cooling Intensity (CRCI) were higher on the extremely hot day compared to the normal summer day.
 Topographical characteristics exhibited strong impacts on both RCI and CRCI, whereas the impacts of land cover compositions were found to be minimal.
 On the extremely hot day, average elevation made larger contributions on RCI and CRCI compared to the normal summer day.
 The relationships between key environmental variables and river cooling effects were non-linear, with most variables exerting their impacts within specific ranges.
 These findings can provide a foundation for urban planners and managers to develop strategies aimed at improving the thermal environment of riverside areas.

 Introduction

-The ongoing global phenomena of population explosion and economic development have led to a substantial expansion of the urban population.
-Projections from the United Nations indicate that this trend will persist in the forthcoming decades, with the urbanization rate anticipated to reach 68% by 2050 (United Nations, 2019).
-Across numerous cities worldwide, the process of urbanization has been associated with various detrimental impacts on the local environment, encompassing issues such as water and air pollution, ecosystem degradation, and the emergence of urban heat island (Wang et al., 2020; Ahmad et al., 2021).
-Urban heat island manifests as elevated temperatures within urban areas relative to the cooler rural surroundings.
-Elevated temperature has been identified as the contributor to heightened intensities and prolonged durations of heatwaves, resulting in increased energy consumption and posing potential threats to the public health of urban residents, particularly during the summer months (Guan et al., 2017; Nieuwenhuijsen et al., 2018).
-Consequently, it becomes imperative to implement strategic measures to mitigate the adverse consequences associated with urbanization.

-Primary strategies to mitigate excessive heat in urban environment encompass modifications to surface materials, optimization of land cover patterns, and enhancement of ventilation (Azhdari et al., 2018; Taleghani, 2018; He, 2020).
-Notably, as pivotal roles of land cover, blue and green spaces have garnered significant attention.
+Across numerous cities worldwide, the process of urbanization has been associated with various detrimental impacts on the local environment, encompassing issues such as water and air pollution, ecosystem degradation, and urban heat island (Wang et al., 2020; Ahmad et al., 2021).
+Urban heat island manifests as elevated temperatures within urban areas relative to surrounding rural surroundings.
+Elevated temperature is the contributor to heightened intensities and prolonged durations of heatwaves, resulting in increased energy consumption and posing potential threats to the public health of urban residents, particularly during the summer months (Guan et al., 2017; Nieuwenhuijsen et al., 2018).
+Consequently, it is imperative to implement strategic measures to mitigate the adverse consequences associated with urban heat.
+Strategies for mitigating the heat in urban environment encompass modifications to surface materials, optimization of land cover patterns, and enhancement of ventilation (Azhdari et al., 2018; Taleghani, 2018; He, 2020).
+Notably, blue and green spaces have garnered significant attention.
 Blue spaces indicate urban surfaces predominantly characterized by water features (Ampatzidis et al., 2020).
 In comparison to impervious surfaces, augmented specific heat capacity of water contributes to decreased temperatures during daylight hours.
 Furthermore, water surfaces facilitate evaporation, thereby curbing the release of sensible heat to the overlying air.
-Consequently, blue spaces function as cooling sources, playing a crucial role in decreasing temperatures of the surrounding areas.
 A study conducted in Chengdu revealed a temperature contrast exceeding 8 °C between lakeside and inland areas (Wu et al., 2021).
 Observations have also suggested that water bodies can exhibit stronger cooling capability than green spaces.
 For instance, during the summer daytime in Berlin, water surfaces exhibited an average temperature being approximately 2 °C cooler than green spaces (Dugord et al., 2014).